-- D. In accordance with Joint Rule 310(6) a sponsor may request Leave to Withdraw the sponsor's bill or resolve before it is advertised for a public hearing.
+D. In accordance with Joint Rule 310(5) a sponsor may request Leave to Withdraw the sponsor's bill or resolve before it is advertised for a public hearing.
 The request may be granted only by the agreement of both chairs.
-When a request for Leave to Withdraw has been granted by the chairs, the bill or resolve is reported out as Leave to Withdraw. - E. If all members are not present for the vote, the bill must be held in committee until the following periods have expired. - (1) If a member is absent from the committee at the time of the vote, the member may register that member's vote with the clerk up until noon on the 2nd business day following the vote. - (2) If the presiding officers jointly determine that operational needs of the Legislature so require, they may require that a member who was absent from the committee at the time of the vote register that member's vote by noon on the next business day following the committee vote.
+When a request for Leave to Withdraw has been granted by the chairs, the bill or resolve is reported out as Leave to Withdraw.

+E. If all members are not present for the vote, the bill must be held in committee until the following periods have expired.

+(1) If a member is absent from the committee at the time of the vote, the member may register that member's vote with the clerk up until noon on the 2nd business day following the vote.

+(2) If the presiding officers jointly determine that operational needs of the Legislature so require, they may require that a member who was absent from the committee at the time of the vote register that member's vote by noon on the next business day following the committee vote.

-A member who was not present for the vote may only register a vote on a report that was made when the vote was taken.
-A member may not register a vote with the clerk creating an additional report.
+Pursuant to Joint Rule 310(4)(A), a member who was not present for the vote may register a vote only on a report that was made when the vote was taken.
+A member may not register a vote with the clerk creating an additional report other than Ought Not to Pass.

-- F. If the vote is not unanimous, more than one report is required.
+F. If the vote is not unanimous, more than one report is required.
 Minority reports must be voted on at the same work session as the majority report on the bill.
-A committee vote to report a bill favorably must be taken based on written language before the committee at that time or on a motion describing the content of the report. - G. After a committee vote, no substantive change may be made in the committee report as recorded by the clerk at the time the motion was made unless motions to reconsider and to amend the report are approved at a committee work session. - H. A member may abstain from voting only if the member has a conflict of interest as described in Joint Rule 104. - I. The committee clerk shall prepare the committee jacket or jackets following the vote and obtain signatures from committee members as required. - J. All committee reports must be reviewed at a work session or otherwise distributed to all committee members.
-The committee shall ensure that all committee reports are available for review by the public no later than when the report is submitted to the Legislature. - K. All reports on any legislative document must be submitted to the Legislature at the same time and within applicable reporting deadlines established by the presiding officers. - 11.
-Joint referral of bills: Bills with subject matter that overlap committee jurisdictions may be referred jointly to more than one committee.
-In those cases, Joint Rule 308(3) makes specific provisions for the conduct of public hearings and work sessions and for the reporting out of the bills. - 12.
-Participation in the budget process: Committee participation in development of budget legislation is governed by Joint Rule 314.
-Joint Rule 314 also governs the process by which the committee notifies the Appropriations Committee of its priority for committee bills that are placed on the Special Appropriations Table. - 13.
-Procedures for review of gubernatorial nominations.
+A committee vote to report a bill favorably must be taken based on written language before the committee at that time or on a motion describing the content of the report.

+G. After a committee vote, no substantive change may be made in the committee report as recorded by the clerk at the time the motion was made unless motions to reconsider and to amend the report are approved at a committee work session.

+H. A member may abstain from voting only if the member has a conflict of interest as described in Joint Rule 104.

+I. The committee clerk shall prepare the committee jacket or jackets following the vote and obtain signatures from committee members as required.

+J. All committee reports must be reviewed at a work session or otherwise distributed to all committee members.
+The committee shall ensure that all committee reports are available for review by the public no later than when the report is submitted to the Legislature.

+K. All reports on any legislative document must be submitted to the Legislature at the same time and within applicable reporting deadlines established by the presiding officers.

+11. Joint referral of bills: Bills with subject matter that overlap committee jurisdictions may be referred jointly to more than one committee.
+In those cases, Joint Rule 308(3) makes specific provisions for the conduct of public hearings and work sessions and for the reporting out of the bills.

+12. Participation in the budget process: Committee participation in development of budget legislation is governed by Joint Rule 314.
+Joint Rule 314 also governs the process by which the committee notifies the Appropriations Committee of its priority for committee bills that are placed on the Special Appropriations Table.

+13. Procedures for review of gubernatorial nominations.
 The committee shall review gubernatorial nominations in accordance with the requirements of the Maine Constitution, Art.
-V, Part 1st, §8; the Maine Revised Statutes Title 3, Chapter 6; and Part 5 of the Joint Rules. - 14.
-Use of the committee room: During the legislative session, committee chairs and other committee members shall coordinate the use of the committee room with the committee clerk.
-At all other times, use of committee rooms must be coordinated through the Legislative Information Office. - 15.
-Confidentiality.
-The committee shall protect confidential records in accordance with procedures set forth in Joint Rule 313 and freedom of access laws, the Maine Revised Statutes, Title 1, chapter 13, subchapter I.
+V, Part 1st, §8; the Maine Revised Statutes Title 3, Chapter 6; and Part 5 of the Joint Rules.